We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Though instructions vary, most electrolyte powders can be stirred into water and consumed immediately.

-Depending on the intended use (for example, sports performance versus general use), the manufacturer may provide specific dosing instructions.
+Depending on the intended use, the manufacturer may provide specific dosing instructions.

-Which electrolyte powder you might purchase depends on your intended use, goals, and preferences.
+Which electrolyte powder to purchase depends on your intended use, goals, and preferences.
 Additional factors to consider include:

 • Form: Depending on your preferences and ease of use, you may wish to purchase an electrolyte powder in a container with a scoop, in single packets, or in tablet form.